ipatch/homebrew-us-05/docs/freecad/debugging.with.freecad.md

 - below is a link to the github commit where wwmayer checked in the code for the remote debugger logic for freecad https://github.com/FreeCAD/FreeCAD/commit/5947a5bad

-- a comprehensive freecad forum post about using pyzo ide with freecad to debug python functionality of freecad https://forum.freecad.org/viewtopic.php?t=78047
+- a comprehensive freecad forum post about using pyzo ide with freecad to debug python functionality of freecad<br />
+https://forum.freecad.org/viewtopic.php?t=78047

 - a decent tutorial on using debugpy to debugpy pyside related functionality inside of studio max